 Orton processed shot with artwork texture layers.
 Looking across the river to the cottages on New Road.
 The radical variation in the roofline is typical of Prestbury.
 The cottages along here were built at different times and some were modified to accommodate various activities such as weaving and other agrarian crafts.
 It is a reminder of the lively artisan community that was once a feature of the village.

 St Peters Church in Snow

 This photo was taken in early days of winter 2010, it was to become an exceptionally cold 'arctic' season with up to two feet of snow in Prestbury.
 I liked the way that the snow in the foreground facilitated this unconventional composition.

-Here is a more up-to-date photo of the Nat West bank building or former Jacobean (or Tudor?)
+Here is a photo of the old Nat West bank building or former Jacobean (or Tudor?)
 Priest's House in the centre of Prestbury village.
-The old paving and cobbling throughout Prestbury is a very attractive and notable feature.
-I think this is a good shot for illustrative purposes but not very happy with barrel distortion resulting from pointing a very wide angle lens upward.
+The old paving and cobbling throughout Prestbury is a very attractive and a notable feature.
+I think this is a good shot for illustrative purposes but not very happy with barrel distortion resulting from pointing a very wide angle lens toward the sky.

 The building that is now home to the village branch of RBS, Bridgfords and a very small library was at one time a village school house.
 The twelve plates on the left hand side wall indicate Prestbury’s impressive track record as a winner of the ‘best kept village award’.

 Butley Cottage is just outside the Village centre and despite all of the problems with traffic, it still retains that unique rural Cheshire ambience evoking a sense of Prestbury's quiet and remote past.
 The history of this building is quite well documented.
 John Swallow lived here for forty years and further historical information on Butley's past can be found on his website.

 White Nancy, Bollington | Aug 2004